ll678/Terminal-Gin-Rummy/README.md

 # TerminalGinRummy
-A cool game by Dana, Jason and Lawrence (Larry the Lobster)
+A cool game by Dana, Jason and Lawrence